California Spinal Cord Injury Lawyer

 - Gym accidents

 Spinal cords run from the base of the brain and down the middle of the back, ending above the waist.
 Spinal cords are a bundle of nerves that sends information between the brain and the rest of the body.
 It's protected by ring-shaped bones, known as vertebrae that make up the spinal column.

 Any traumatic blow to the spinal column could dislocate or fracture the vertebrae, causing damage to the nerves that don't regenerate after an injury.
 Spinal cord injuries typically involve nerve damage that may result in full or partial paralysis and other limitations, and the full extent of the symptoms will depend on the nature and extent of the damage to your spinal tissue.

 Spinal cord injury victims will oftentimes require long periods of rehabilitation and therapy – including vocational or occupational therapy – to achieve a full (or even a partial) recovery.
 In the most severe spinal cord injury cases, accident victims may never regain movement abilities and may require costly medical equipment or even around-the-clock lifetime care at home or an assisted living facility.

 See our blog: Chronic Pain From a Car Accident Injury.

 Proving Spinal Cord Injury Claims

-In order to prove a personal injury claim and obtain compensation after a spinal cord injury, the injured victim must demonstrate that the injury occurred as a direct and proximate result of someone else’s negligence.
-In order to prove negligence, you must first identify the cause of the accident and provide evidence that your injury was caused because someone breached a duty of care.
+To prove negligence, you must first identify the cause of the accident and provide evidence that your injury was caused because someone who breached a duty of care.
 This can include dangerous drivers, property or business owners that allow hazardous conditions, companies that sell defective products, among others.

 Available Damages in Spinal Cord Injury Cases